 You can definitely say that social media is where your ideal customers are.
 Whatever platforms your target audience use, make sure to be there as well.
 More importantly, be as active as possible.

-By posting fitness-related content, you can attract the right people in your area who might be interested to sign up for a gym membership.
+By focusing your social media posts on fitness-related content, you can attract the right people in your area who might be interested to sign up for a gym membership.
 They can be gym rats who are new in town, folks who are striving to lose weight, or those looking for another gym.

-Other than that, your content can also increase your social followings.
+Other than that, your content can also expand your social network and increase your following.
 You can post low-carb recipes, workout routines, gym hacks, and feature satisfied clients.

 You just need to figure out which social channels your target audience is spending most of their time on.
 Once you know, you can create a business account or page, and make sure to update them regularly.